Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Numerical Results

-Fig. \ref{figure_6}(a) shows the SE-EE tradeoff of PASS and conventional MIMO system under different $P_T$ while keeping $D_x$=$D_y$=10 m, $N$=3, and $K$=2.
-When $P_T$=30 dBm, a tradeoff between SE and EE exists in both PASS and MIMO.
-However, this trade-off vanishes when $P_T$ is reduced to 10 dBm, where both SE and EE remain unchanged in the range of $\beta$ from 0 to 1.
+Fig. \ref{figure_10} shows the SE-EE tradeoff in PASS, conventional MIMO and massive MIMO systems under different $P_T$ while keeping $D_x$=$D_y$=10 m, $M$=$N$=3, and $K$=2.
+When $P_T$=37 dBm, a tradeoff between SE and EE exists in three systems.
+However, this trade-off vanishes when $P_T$ is reduced to 20 dBm, where both SE and EE remain unchanged in the range of $\beta$ from 0 to 1.
 This is because the Pareto optimal set for problem (\textbf{P2-6}) degenerates to a single point $P_T$.
-Fig. \ref{figure_6}(b) illustrates the SE-EE tradeoff under different number of PAs with $P_T$=30 dBm and $K$=2.
-The dashed line denotes the uniform PA placement strategy.
-It can be observed that the SE-EE tradeoff regime gap between MIMO and PASS increases as the number of PAs increases.
-Furthermore, we notice that the joint optimization of power control matrix and pinching beamforming achieves the best performance compared with the baselines.
-Fig. \ref{figure_6}(c) illustrates the effect of $D_x$ on the SE-EE tradeoff with $P_T$=30 dBm, $N$=2, and $K$=2.
-It can be seen that expanding the service area significantly degrades the performance of MIMO system.
+Fig. \ref{figure_11} illustrates the SE-EE tradeoff under different number of PAs with $P_T$=37 dBm, $D_x$=$D_y$=10 m, $M$=3, and $K$=2.
+It can be observed that as $N$ increases, the gap in SE between PASS and the other two baselines widens gradually.
+Meanwhile, the EE of both PASS and massive MIMO decreases with the grown of $N$.
+For PASS, this is due to the additional power consumption introduced by extra PA activation and movement.
+For massive MIMO, the reduction in EE results from the higher power consumption caused by the increased number of RF chains.
+Overall, when $M$=$N$=3, PASS can achieve better joint SE-EE performance compared with conventional and massive MIMO systems.
+Fig. \ref{figure_12} illustrates the effect of $D_x$ on the SE-EE tradeoff with $P_T$=37 dBm, $D_y$=10 m, $M$=$N$=3, and $K$=2.
+It can be seen that expanding the service area significantly degrades the SE and EE performance of MIMO systems.
 In contrast, PASS is considerably less affected by an increase in $D_x$, due to its capacity to flexibly reposition the PAs to mitigate the large-scale path loss.
+This indicates that PASS is especially useful in some specific scenarios like tunnels, lone corridors, etc. Furthermore, Fig. \ref{figure_13} shows the SE-EE tradeoff under different $D_y$ while keeping $P_T$=37 dBm, $D_x$=10 m, $M$=$N$=3, and $K$=2.
+We can observe that when $D_y$ is increased, the performance of all three systems degrades to a similar extent.
+This is consistent with our observation in Fig. \ref{figure_7}, which is attributed to the higher path loss introduced by an increased $D_y$, leading to the decline in both SE and EE.